 Most patients are approved for air travel for medical repatriation.
 Our medically configured Learjet fleet includes all of the technology of your hospital room and travel at higher altitudes than helicopters or other air carriers for minimum turbulence and a smoother, gentler flight for critical care patients.

-5. Does insurance cover repatriation flights back to the patient’s home country?
+5. Does insurance cover medical repatriation flights back to the patient’s home country?

 That depends on your plan, everyone’s insurance plan is different.
 Coverage for overseas air medical evacuation is usually available from commercial insurance, Medicare Advantage and Medicare Supplement plans.
 It’s a good idea to research your own plan before traveling outside of the country so you’re already informed in the event of an emergency.